ekhmoi/what-appears/_chapters/04-working-with-difficulty/08-relational-difficulty-and-other-fields.md

-## DRAFT - Other Fields: People, Animals, and Relational Difficulty
+## [D:08.12.2025] Other Fields: People, Animals, and Relational Difficulty

 In Part I we noticed that: